ispras/keystone_plugin/README.md

 * **"plugins":{"enabled_in_cluster":["keystone"] ...}**
 * **"available_on_server":{..., "keystone":true, ...}**

-If you have found that lines, keystone-plugin is running and is enabled.
+If you have found those lines, keystone-plugin is running and is enabled.
 So you can try to check some functions provided by this plugin.
 First let's call the simplest GET-method, that shows us information about keystone version:

 ~~~sh
 $ curl -i http://localhost:8001/v2.0/